top of page

 There are so many morphing creatures out there that sometimes our characters forget about the perils of being human.
 For this Event, the ability to shapeshift does not exist and all your characters are human.

-Core Concepts: pacing, perspective
+Core Concepts: perspective, tropes

 BRAND NEW